-Ongoing clinical supervision is required of all Marriage and Family Therapy (MFT) students in clinical practice at any internship site.
+Clinical supervision is required of all Marriage, Couple and Family Therapy (MCFT) students in clinical practice at any practicum site.
 This meets the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) requirement that students receive ongoing individual supervision of their clinical work from a qualified MFT supervisor.
+It is also meets the practice requirements of the Lewis & Clark MCFT graduate program.

 Throughout your clinical practice, you will participate in both individual and group supervision.
-You may be asked to meet with your supervisor alone or with one other MFT trainee in the program for 60-90 minutes each week.
+You will be required to meet with your supervisor alone or with one other MCFT trainee in the program for 60-90 minutes each week.
 Individual supervision is defined as no more than two supervisees meeting with a supervisor face to face.
-You will also meet as a group with up to 10 other MFT students who are working at various sites.
+You will also meet as a group with up to 10 other MCFT students who are working at various sites.
 This group supervision will be led by an AAMFT Approved Supervisor or the equivalent.